rakzcs/cookbook/breakfast/shaksuka.md

 4. **Poach Eggs:** Make wells in the sauce and crack eggs into them.
 Season with salt and pepper.
 5. **Garnish:** Top with feta, cilantro, and additional red pepper flakes.
 6. **Serve:** Enjoy with crusty bread or pita.

-This Shakshuka is a flavorful and hearty dish, perfect for breakfast or any meal of the day.